-Figure 4: Verkhne-Mutnovsky GeoPP (Photo of Svalova V.)
+Figure 4: Verkhne-Mutnovsky GeoPP.
+(Photo of Svalova V.)

-It has been operating in extremely severe climatic conditions on the site located near 1000 m above sea level.
-High level of environmental protection is provided due to isolating the geothermal fluid from the environment by using both air condensers and a system of full re-injection of the waste geothermal fluid back into reservoir.
+It has been operating in extremely severe climatic conditions on the site located about 1000 m above sea level.
+A high level of environmental protection is provided due to isolating the geothermal fluid from the environment by using both air condensers and a system of full re-injection of the waste geothermal fluid back into reservoir.
 The major problem of protecting the GeoPP equipment from corrosion and salt depositions was solved by using a special technology of film-forming amine additives.
-Over the last years the V-MGeoPP has proved sustained reliability in generating reasonably priced electricity of about 1.5 cents/kWh (Nikolski, Parshin, and Bezotechestvo (2003)).
-The experience gained while constructing and operating the V-MGeoPP was used for construction of the 50 MW Mutnovsky GeoPP - a completely automated power plant with a satellite-based communication and control system (Fig. 5, 6, 7).
+Over the last years the V-MGeoPP has proved sustained reliability in generating reasonably priced electricity of about 1.5 cents/kWh (Nikolski, and Parshin, 2003).
+The experience gained while constructing and operating the V-MGeoPP was used for construction of the 50 MW Mutnovsky GeoPP (MGeoPP), a completely automated power plant with a satellite-based communication and control system (Figures 5, 6 and 7).